I didn’t want to take my own advice.

 - Of my Classic Ballads, there was one song that I couldn’t imagine removing from my book.
-There were quite a few I loved, and I questioned if I needed a more generic, utilitarian piece, but as long as I was committed to the distillation process I simply couldn’t imagine removing this particular song.
+There were quite a few I loved, and I questioned if I needed a more generic, utilitarian piece, but as long as I was committed to distilling my book, I couldn’t imagine removing one particular song.
 Any song I considered in comparison felt redundant or “correct.”

-- Because I had the most Classic Uptempos, they were the hardest to whittle down.
-Even stranger was that I didn’t have an option that I loved that would fulfill a catch-all Classic Uptempo song.
-I had all of these vaudeville-style songs and quirky, comic waltzes.
+- Because I had the most Classic Uptempos, this was the hardest choice to make.
+Even stranger was that I didn’t have one option that I loved that would fulfill a catch-all Classic Uptempo song.
+I had lots of vaudeville-style songs and quirky, comic waltzes.
 I wanted something that wasn’t steeped in a specific style.
-Something in the ballpark of “Miracle of Miracles,” “She Likes Basketball,” “I Met a Girl,” “She Loves Me,” “Nothing Can Stop Me Now,” etc. I love all of those songs, but none of them landed in my gut as the way to go.
-Once again I found myself going back to the musicals I loved as a kid, and I recalled a song that I would never have imagined bringing into an audition room.
+Something like “Miracle of Miracles,” “She Likes Basketball,” “I Met a Girl,” “She Loves Me,” “Nothing Can Stop Me Now,” etc. I love all of those songs, but none of them felt like the way to go.
+Once again, I went back to musicals I loved as a kid, and thought of a song that I never imagined bringing into an audition room.
 Was it vocally rangy enough?
 Was it too childish?
 Would it make any sense?
-Then, I started singing it and realized a few things: It was full of discovery (and therefore actable), it seemed to live deeply in me, it was fun to move through the journey, it evoked the energy and spirit that the other songs I mentioned hinted at, it brought me the same guilty pleasure as my Contemporary Ballad, and it made me happy.
-The song had never been on my radar as an audition piece, and now I’m delighted by the thought of it.
-For all of those Classic Uptempos I previously had in my book, I chose a completely new one.
+Then, I started singing it and realized a few things: It was full of discovery (and therefore actable), it lived deeply in me, it was a fun journey to move through, it evoked the energy and spirit of the other songs I mentioned, it brought me the same guilty pleasure as my Contemporary Ballad, and I enjoyed singing it.
+It never occurred to me to use it as an audition piece, and now I’m delighted by the thought of it.
+So for all of the Classic Uptempos I previously had in my book, I chose a completely new one.